 We are proud to be a Veterans Administration (VA) approved Institution of Higher Learning (IHL).
-Veteran Affairs in the NCC Financial Aid Office handles certifications of enrollment to the VA for the Montgomery GI Bill and other education benefit programs.
-It is a veteran's or qualifying dependent's responsibility to notify Veteran Affairs of enrollment, changes in enrollment, termination of student status or changes of address and phone number.
+The Veterans Affairs Office acts as a resource for VA and military funding for education and handles certification of enrollment to the VA for Montgomery GI Bill, Post 9/11 GI Bill, and other education benefit programs.
+It is the student's responsibility to notify the NCC Veteran's Affairs of enrollment, changes in enrollment, termination of student status or changes of address and phone number.
 Failure to do this could jeopardize current or future benefits.
-Questions about VA benefits and programs should be directed to the Financial Aid Office at 610-861-5508.
+A Military Veterans and Service Members Student Checklist and Veteran's Benefits Request Form (VBRF) are available online at www.northampton.edu listed under the Verterans Website link.
+Questions may be directed to the Veteran's Affairs Office at 610-861-5508.

-Academic Progress Policy
+Federal Financial Aid Academic Progress Policy